Back up Volume Resources

 Q: Can I skip data for only some volumes in a namespace?

-A: Yes.
-You can define filters (e.g., volume_type: nfs) to selectively skip volume data while including others.
+Yes.
+You can define filters (e.g., volume_type: nfs with a specific server IP) to selectively skip volume data for those matches while including full data backup for others.

 Q: What happens if the skipped volume doesn’t exist during restore?

-A: The PVC/PV spec is restored, but the volume will fail to bind unless it already exists or is recreated manually.
+The PVC/PV spec is restored, but the volume will fail to bind unless the corresponding physical volume already exists on the backend or is recreated manually.

 Q: Can I add a VROP to an existing schedule?